Avolyn/model-collection/README.md

 **Model Card**: You never know exactly which version or quant of a model an API provider delivers.

 The DeepSeek R1 Distill Llama 70b is a distilled version of the Llama 70B model, optimized for efficient reasoning and throughput.
 Hosted on Groq, this model supports a 32K context window and is suitable for applications requiring strong reasoning capabilities without tool use.
+When prompted with "Please show your thinking" or similar instructions, the model will demonstrate its reasoning process before providing a final answer.
+Sometimes it shows its work when you don't ask for it to do so which I find troublesome if what I have developed isn't setup to handle that information so know that you might get some unexpected results.

 I do not pay for Groq so once you hit the limits of this model, you'll start to get errors.